guilhemmarchand/kafka-demo-cookbook/README.md

 The most convenient and the most performing way of ingesting Kafka messages in Splunk is to target the HEC event endpoint.

-However, there are strict limitations regarding the date time parsing capabilities, unless specific in a specific format in a specific way, the _time will be equal to the ingestion time in Splunk, often enough this may not be compliant with the requirements. (the time stamp is not accurate, delay in the ingestion would cause even more inaccuracy)
+However, there are strict limitations regarding the date time parsing capabilities, unless specific in a specific format in a specific way, the \_time will be equal to the ingestion time in Splunk, often enough this may not be compliant with the requirements. (the time stamp is not accurate, delay in the ingestion would cause even more inaccuracy)

 - Generate 1 million of messages in a topic: "kafka_demo"

 ```

 cd kafka-docker-splunk/template_docker_splunk_<replace with your context>
-docker-compose exec kafka-data-gen /bin/bash
+docker compose exec kafka-data-gen /bin/bash

 java -jar /app/kafka-data-gen.jar -message-count 1000000 -message-size 256 -topic kafka_demo1 -bootstrap.servers "kafka-1:19092,kafka-2:29092,kafka-3:39092" -acks all -kafka-retries 0 -kafka-batch-size 60000 -kafka-linger 1 -kafka-buffer-memory 33554432 -eps 0 -output-eventhubs false -output-kafka true -output-stdout false
 ```